DaLuSt/3DShape_calculation/README.md

 ## Future plans
 * * *
 ### Shapes to be added in the future
-- Sector area
+- Sector area & volume
-- Ellipse area
+- Ellipse area & volume
-- Trapezoid area
+- Trapezoid area & volume
-- Area of a parallelogram
+- Area of a parallelogram & volume
-- Area of a rhombus
+- Area of a rhombus & volume
-- Area of a kite
+- Area of a kite & volume
-- Pentagon area
+- Pentagon area & volume
-- Area of a hexagon
+- Area of a hexagon & volume
-- Area of an octagon
+- Area of an octagon & volume
-- Area of an annulus
+- Area of an annulus & volume
-- Area of a quadrilateral
+- Area of a quadrilateral & volume
-- Regular polygon area
+- Regular polygon area & volume